jjackowski/screentouch/README.md

 Double click type action isn't working well at the moment.

+# Distributions

+I have built on these, and they work fine:
+- Gentoo
+- Raspberry Pi OS / Raspbian
+- Ubuntu

+I have only tested input successfully with the Raspberry Pi touchscreen.
+A touchscreen that doesn't work well with Linux isn't going to work with screentouch.

-# Raspbian
+# Quick start

-I haven't tried to build the program on Raspbian, but that should work.
-However, I have built it on Gentoo, copied it to a Raspbian install, and it ran just fine.
-See the running section below.
+- Meet the build prerequisites (see below).
+- Build by running "scons" in the directory with the source code.
+- As root, run "bin/*/screentouch /dev/input/event*" from the same directory.
+  - This may require using sudo depending on your system configuration.
+- If something above fails, read below; there may be an answer there.

 # Building

 Prerequisites:
-- gcc with C++11 support
+- gcc with C++17 support
-- Boost Exception and Signals2 libraries, version 1.50 and up
+- Boost Exception and Signals2 libraries, version 1.67 and up
 - libevdev, version 1.57 works but older may be fine
+  - If your Linux distribution makes a distinction between development and non-development libraries, you'll need the development one.
+The distinction is common on distributions that normally install pre-built binaries, like Raspberry Pi OS and Ubuntu.
-- Scons, version 2.x
+- Scons, version 2.x or 3.x

 Run scons from the directory with the SConstruct file.
 If successful, the results will be under a directory for the host's platform under the bin directory.
+The default options, running "scons" without arguments, will result in a debug build.
+For an optimized build, make the opt target: "scons opt".

 The build has several options that can be changed if the defaults cause trouble.
 They are shown by running "scons -h".
-Change them by adding OPTIONNAME=value as an argument to scons.
+Change them by adding OPTIONNAME=value as an argument to scons like this example:

+scons EVDEVINC=/usr/include/libevdev

 # Running